NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • More startup args.
 • Fast Rewind transition.
 • TitleFrame delay should be a param.
+• Any action shouldn't remove the image and alter everything.
+• After resizing bellow 100px, use the NoText style on the Record/Stop buttons.

 BUGS:

 • Undo/Redo/Reset is a little bit buggy.
 • Takes a while to render the inserted frames.
+• Trying to record while moving using the Alt + Space option to -Y (above top screen) does not work.
 • Video import is buggy.
 • Opening the Recorder with the Snap options active and unchecking Snapshot mode still displays the "Snap" button.
 Actually, changing the Snapshot mode doesn't change the button.
 • First frame of webcam recording is just black.
 • DoubleNumericUpDown not showing new binding value.
 • Deleting multiple frames using the Delete key, will delete the wrong frames.
+(If selected from the end to the start).
 • After deleting, scroll the list to the selected frame.
 • Undo-Redo-Reset or maybe other actions should hide the ActionGrid.
 • If selecting multiples frame from the end to the start, it will scroll to the end one.
 • Deleting a big project will hang.

+• Fix paddings with: Record, Stop.
+• Move frame feature, after moving select moved frame.

  Done:
- • Fixed the Vectors for high dpi?
- • Fixed the Overlays to follow the dpi of the image.
+ • High DPI fixes.
  • Watermark, Border, FreeDrawing.